Which of the following best describes the difference between inst... | Study Prep in Pearson+

 1

-Understand that instantaneous speed refers to the speed of an object at a specific moment in time, capturing how fast the object is moving right then.
+Define instantaneous velocity as the velocity of an object at a specific moment in time, which can be found by taking the limit of the average velocity as the time interval approaches zero.

-Recognize that average speed is calculated over a time interval and represents the total distance traveled divided by the total time taken.

-Note that instantaneous speed can vary at different moments, while average speed smooths out these variations over the entire time interval.

-Conclude that the key difference is that instantaneous speed is a snapshot at one instant, whereas average speed is an overall measure across a period of time.
+Recognize that instantaneous velocity gives the exact velocity at a particular instant, while average velocity gives an overall velocity over a period of time.

 Watch next